raganwald/raganwald.github.com/_posts/2017-04-06-turing-machines.md

 1. It moves off the left edge of the tape, or;
 2. There is no defined behaviour for its current state and the symbol in the current cell.

-AT that point, the machine *halts*.
+If either of these things happens, the machine *halts*.

 ### our first turing machine